onelenyk/flutter-hello/README.md

 # Flutter Starter Template

 A clean Flutter starter template with essential features for building modern applications.
+This template provides a solid foundation with Bloc state management, type-safe navigation, dependency injection, and responsive design utilities.

 ## Core Features